-10.4 Sequences associated with the molecules
+10.4.1 Show sequence associated with molecule

-From the Side Panel, sequences associated with the molecules in the Molecule Project can be opened as separate objects by selecting molecule entries in the Project Tree and clicking the button labeled "Show Sequence" (figure 10.7).
-This will generate a sequence list for each selected sequence type (protein, DNA, RNA).
-The sequence list can be used to select atoms in the Molecular Project as described in section 10.2.1.
-The sequence list can also be used as input for sequence analysis tools and be saved as an independent object.
+From the Side Panel, sequences associated with the molecules in the Molecule Project can be opened as separate objects by selecting protein or nucleic acid entries in the Project Tree and clicking the button labeled "Show Sequence" (figure 10.7).
+This will generate a Sequence or Sequence List for each selected sequence type (protein, DNA, RNA).
+The sequences can be used to select atoms in the Molecular Project as described in section 10.2.1.
+The sequences can also be used as input for sequence analysis tools or be saved as independent objects.
+You can later re-link to the sequence using "Align to Existing Sequence" (see section 10.4.2).